"Man of wisdom": Mercy Chinwo's hubby breaks silence amid her saga with Eezeetee

 - What he wrote, and the song played in the post, made fans react in the comment section as a few of them hailed him

-Pastor Blessed Uzochikwa, the husband of gospel singer Mercy Chinwo, has finally reacted amid the brouhaha that his wife was having with her ex-manager, Ezekiel Onyedikachukwu, better known as Eezeetee.
+Pastor Blessed Uzochikwa, husband of gospel singer Mercy Chinwo, has finally responded amid the controversy involving his wife and her former manager, Ezekiel Onyedikachukwu, popularly known as Eezee Tee.

-Legit.ng had reported that the singer and her ex-manager had been at logger head over her departure from his record label.
-She opened a can of worms about how she suffered at the hands of her ex-manager, Eezeetee.
+Legit.ng earlier reported that the singer and her ex-manager had been at loggerheads over her departure from his record label.
+Chinwo had claimed she suffered at the hands of her ex-manager, Eezee Tee.

-In one of his posts, he said his wife was his world and his woman.
-He used some love emojis on the post to show support to her.
+In one of his posts, he described his wife as his world and his woman.
+He also included love emojis to express his support for her.

-Pastor Blessed also played a song sang by his wife, and many were moved by the words of the gospel music.
+Pastor Blessed also played a song sung by his wife, which touched many with its powerful message.

 Mercy Chinwo's song encourages fans